 McKinsey | Source

-Those able to adapt quickly and not give up when things get tough will have what it takes to ride the wave of any new or unexpected change we’ll experience in 2024 and beyond.
-They’ll be the ones that innovate and succeed and create competitive advantage for organizations.
+Those able to adapt quickly and not give up when things get tough will have what it takes to ride the wave of any new or unexpected change we’ll experience in 2025 and beyond.
+They’ll be the ones who innovate, succeed, and create competitive advantages for organizations.

 The top 6 meta-skills to look for in candidates